claceio/docs/content/docs/Applications/Lifecycle/index.md

 ## Production Apps

 Without the `--dev` options, apps are created as production apps by default.
 Production apps can be created from source on GitHub or from local disk.
 In either case, the source code for the app is uploaded to the Clace metadata database.
-After app creation, the original source location is not read, until a `app reload` operation is performance to update the sources.
 For example:

 ```sh
 clace app create --approve example.com:/ /home/user/mycode
 ```

 creates an production app.
-After the app is created, the source folder `/home/user/mycode` can be deleted, since the sources are present in the Clace metadata database.
+After app creation, the original source location is not read, until a `app reload` operation is done to update the sources.
+The source folder `/home/user/mycode` can be deleted if reload is not required, since the sources are present in the Clace metadata database.
 Every production app automatically has one staging app associated with it.

 ## Staging Apps

-Staging apps are created for each production app, in order to be able to verify config and code changes before they are made live.
+Staging apps are created for each production app.
+The purpose of staging app is to be able to verify config and code changes before they are made live in the prod app.
 For example, after the previous `app create` command, a call to `app list` with the `--internal` option will show two apps:

 ```sh
 clace app list --internal